AlexIoannides/kubernetes-mlops/README.md

 We will demonstrate ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) Kubernetes native framework for streamlining the deployment of ML services.
 The former will help to appreciate the latter, which constitutes a powerful framework for deploying and performance-monitoring many complex ML model pipelines.

-This work was initially committed in 2018 and has since formed the basis of [Bodywork](https://bodywork.readthedocs.io/en/latest/) - a MLOps framework for running model-training workloads and deploying model-scoring services on Kubernetes.
-This framework, open-sourced in December 2020, is an attempt to automate a lot of the steps that this project has demonstrated to many machine learning engineers over the years.
+This work was initially committed in 2018 and has since formed the basis of [Bodywork](https://github.com/bodywork-ml/bodywork-core) - an open-source MLOps tool for deploying machine learning projects developed in Python, to Kubernetes.
+Bodywork automates a lot of the steps that this project has demonstrated to the many machine learning engineers that have used it over the years - take a look at the [documentation](https://bodywork.readthedocs.io/en/latest/).

 ## Containerising a Simple ML Model Scoring Service using Flask and Docker